apache/pekko/docs/src/main/paradox/remoting.md

 remote system.
 This still however may pose a security risk, and one may want to restrict remote deployment to only a specific set of known actors by enabling the allow list feature.

-To enable remote deployment allow list set the `akka.remote.deployment.enable-allow-list` value to `on`.
+To enable remote deployment allow list set the `pekko.remote.deployment.enable-allow-list` value to `on`.
 The list of allowed classes has to be configured on the "remote" system, in other words on the system onto which others will be attempting to remote deploy Actors.
 That system, locally, knows best which Actors it should or should not allow others to remote deploy onto it.
 The full settings section may for example look like this: